akshaybhatia10/RoadNetworkExtraction-MoveHack/README.md

 python main.py --mode test
 ```

-This will save 3 different images the the current folder- 1024x1024 version of original images, 1024x1024 generated mask image(output of the model), 1024x1024 mask overlayed on original image.
+This will save 3 different images in the current folder- a 1024x1024 version of original image, 1024x1024 generated mask image(output of the model), 1024x1024 mask overlayed on original image.